qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 A scheme that binds instructions that use addresses in a program to a proper space in main memory.
 Can be thought as a mapping from one address space to another, binding a symbolic name/label to an actual address.
 Binding can be specified in the program, or resolved at compile,link,load or run time.

+A prgoram to be executed must be brought to main memory before execution.
+The instructions that use addresses in the program are then bind to a proper address space in main memory.

 ### Linking

 Linking is the process of combining object files into an executable file.
 The linker combines the object files and resolves any references between them.